-If you're sitting by the phone, waiting for the upgrade fairy to call, there are a few basic things to know about upgrades.
+Before you sit by the phone, waiting for the upgrade fairy to call, there are a few basic things to know about cruise ship cabin upgrades.
 First off, understand that cruise lines deem certain cabins better than others, even within the same cabin type (inside, outside, balcony, suite).
 An upgrade means you're moved to a cabin in a better category than the one you originally booked.
 Does that mean you will relocate from the lowest inside cabin on the ship to a balcony suite?
-Yeah, right, and the upgrade fairy does have wings and a magic wand.
 More likely, you'd be moved to a cabin that's very similar to the one you booked but is somehow better in the eyes of the cruise line (on a higher deck, in a more convenient mid-ship location, etc.).
 You might not notice a difference, but you can brag about being upgraded later.

 Second, free upgrades -- where your cabin is relocated to a better one at no additional cost -- are fairly rare.
-"Free upgrades are more of what I consider a thing of the past," says Melissa Gower-Pence, a group cruise specialist with Craft Cruises in Steamboat Springs, Colorado.
 More common are "upsells," or upgrades for a reduced cost.

-Complimentary upgrades are generally reserved for those in the highest echelons of loyalty programs -- Crown & Anchor members who have taken at least 25 cruises, for example -- but exceptions certainly happen.
+Complimentary or reduced-rate upgrades are generally reserved for those in the highest echelons of loyalty programs, but exceptions certainly happen.

-Sail during low-demand seasons.
 Ships tend to sell out during peak periods.
-But during slow times, they may set sail with some cabins left open.
+But during slow times, they might set sail with some cabins left open.
 Those open spots thus create wiggle room to provide passengers with upgrades.

 If your off-peak cruise isn't full and the cruise line decreases fares in an effort to boost bookings, that's a good time to ask your travel agent or cruise line representative for a free upgrade -- especially if you're not eligible for the price reduction.